 The cause of this comes across as sloppy engineering to me – not so much because of the tracheostomy procedure but because of a fundamental design fault in human anatomy.
 Think about it.
 Air goes into one pipe, food goes into another, we combine them together, only to try to split them apart again a few centimetres later.
 And we wonder why things sometimes go down the wrong way.

 The more I considered the matter, the more I concluded I had little desire to die of Aspiration Pneumonia.
 So, I persuaded a fourth farsighted NHS surgeon to agree to correct the anatomical design fault and completely separate the pipework to my lungs from the pipework connected to my mouth.
 Once we do that, it will be physically impossible for me to aspirate.

 The only major downside is that the operation will require the removal of my voice-box.
 On the day of the operation, scheduled for October 2019 (six months away as I write this), Peter 1.0 truly will mouth his very last words.
-That’s when I’m relying on the first research stream from the Next Generation Think Tank to be ready so that Peter 2.0 can seamlessly carry on talking.
+That’s when I’m relying on the first research stream to be ready so that Peter 2.0 can seamlessly carry on talking.

 No pressure there then.

 NEXT <Verbal spontaneity>